Suresoft-GLaDOS/MSV/README.md

 ### Difference with original replication
 1. Update LLVM/Clang version to 11.
 2. Fix benchmarks dependencies and scripts.
+3. Update Python scripts to use Python 3.

 ## Dependencies
 * LLVM/Clang 11